aryatavakoli/galaxy-ansible/README.md

-# bccdc-galaxy-ansible
+# BCCDC Galaxy-Ansible
 Uses Ansible to automatically deploy an Instance of Galaxy (galaxyproject.org) to CentOS Distrubutions
-# BCCDC Galaxy-Ansible

 #### Python 2.7 must be installed on the client machine that Galaxy will be deployed to.

 **NOTE: These scripts only work on an Instance of CentOS 7.
 These Scripts will also disable SElinux**